 A CBCT (Cone Beam Computed Tomography) scanner is a diagnostic imaging tool that uses a cone-shaped X-ray beam to capture high-resolution, 3D images of the craniofacial area.
 This includes bones, teeth, airways, and soft tissues with significantly lower radiation doses compared to conventional CT scanners.

 It is widely used in dental implantology, orthodontics, endodontics, ENT (ear, nose, and throat) diagnostics, and even reconstructive surgery.
-CBCT scanners are especially beneficial for procedures that demand high precision, such as root canal treatments, bone grafting, and tumor assessments.
+CBCT scanners are especially beneficial for procedures that demand high precision, such as root canal treatments, bone grafting, and tumour assessments.

 How does the CBCT scanner work?